Average Cost of Car Insurance in Maryland

 High Uninsured Driver Rate

-Maryland has a high rate of uninsured drivers compared to many states, with a substantial percentage lacking insurance coverage.
-This means many Maryland drivers likely can't pay for damages they cause in crashes.
-The high rate of uninsured drivers increases costs for insured drivers and makes uninsured motorist coverage particularly important.
+Maryland has a high rate of uninsured drivers compared to other states, with a substantial percentage lacking insurance coverage.
+Many Maryland drivers can't pay for damages they cause in crashes.
+The high rate of uninsured drivers increases costs for insured drivers and makes uninsured motorist coverage valuable.

 hurricane icon